National Collection - Astilbe

-There have been astilbes at Holehird since the LHS began and there are now more than 200 separately identified plants in the Collection, which includes Astilbe Henry Noblett, named after the founder of the collection.
+There have been astilbes at Holehird Gardens since the Lakeland Horticultural Society began and there are now more than 200 separately identified plants in the Collection, which includes Astilbe Henry Noblett, named after the founder of the collection.

-With three to five plants of each cultivar, the massed pinks, whites and light purples make a stunning display when the plants are in flower from mid-June until August.
+With three to five plants of each cultivar, the massed reds, pinks, whites and purples make a stunning display when the plants are in flower from mid-June until August.

-They grow most successfully in cool conditions where there is an organically rich soil, plenty of water in the growing season and light shade from strong sunshine.
+Astilbes grow most successfully in cool conditions where there is an organically rich soil, plenty of water in the growing season and light shade from strong sunshine.
 They are relatively trouble free with little in the way of pest and disease to trouble them.

 The Lakeland Horticultural Society is The International Registration Authority for Astilbe, appointed by the International Society for Horticultural Science (ISHS).
-John Ashley, the curator of the Astilbe Collection, is the Registrar.
+Malcolm Pharoah is the Registrar.

-A leaflet on Astilbes at Holehird is available for sale from Visitor Information.
+A leaflet on Astilbes at Holehird Gardens is available for sale from Visitor Information.

 Plant Heritage, formerly The National Council for the Conservation of Plants and Gardens (NCCPG), is the co-ordinating charity behind the National Plant Collection scheme.
 Its aims are to conserve, document, promote and make available the great diversity of garden plants for the benefit of horticulture.
 The Lakeland Horticultural Society work collaboratively with Plant Heritage, there are now almost seven hundred National Collections around the United Kingdom.